ProJensen/Microsoft-365-Lab/Lab03-MFA-Enforcement/README.md

-# Lab 03 - MFA Enforcement and Account Security in Microsoft 365
+# Lab 03 - MFA Enforcement with Conditional Access in Microsoft 365

 ## Table of Contents
 - [Overview](#overview)